 Learn how to join the City Nature Challenge, and how to use iNaturalist by participating in one of these fun events,

-- Earth Day-Bay Day April 6th 10am-5pm at Heritage Park.
-Look for the Coastal Bend Children in Nature booth
+- Earth Day-Bay Day April 4th 10am-5pm at Heritage Park.
+Look for the Coastal Bend Children in Nature and Mission-Aransas Reserve/MSI booth

 Need help identifying all your observations before you submit them to the City Nature Challennge?
 Join us for an ID Party where local wildlife experts will help you identify your photo observations and get them submitted to the Challenge iNaturalist page.
-All City Nature Challenge observations must be submitted between April 29-May 5, 2019.
+All City Nature Challenge observations must be identified and submitted between April 28-May 3, 2020.

-- ID Party May 4th 10am-12pm at Mission-Aransas Reserve at UT Marine Science Institute.
-Event will be located in the Seminar room of the Estuary Research Center at 750 Channel View Dr.
+- ID Party: May 2nd 10am-12pm at Mission-Aransas Reserve at UT Marine Science Institute.
+Event will be located in the seminar room of the Estuary Research Center at 750 Channel View Dr.